 Academic Excellence Again:

-In 2005, the Premier of WA, Hon Dr Geoff Gallop, announced the proposal for the school to, once again, become one of academic excellence.
+In 2005, the Premier of WA, the Honourable Geoff Gallop, announced the proposal for the school to, once again, become one of academic excellence.
 Funding was allocated to turn Perth Modern School into a selective school for academic excellence to serve WA’s most brilliant high school students.
 The major refurbishment and construction commenced in 2007 and academically selected students enrolled in Years 8, 10 and 11.
 By 2008, the majority of Perth Modern School students had been selected academically.
 In 2009, the refurbishment continued and the state-of-the-art library, technology centre, conference centre and performing arts centre have been opened.
 In 2015, the Tyler McCusker Sports Centre opened and in the second half of 2019 building of a 700-seat multipurpose auditorium will commence.